fmenabe/python-clg/doc/source/installation_and_usage.rst

 Installation
 ============
-This module is tested with python2.7, python3.4 and python 3.5 (it should work for any python3 version).
+This module is tested with python3.4 through python 3.10 (it should work for any python3 version).
 It is on `PyPi <https://pypi.python.org/pypi/clg>`_ so you can use the ``pip`` command for installing it.
 If you use YAML for your configuration file, you need to install the ``pyyaml`` module too. ``json``